Rechargeable Hearing Aids & Batteries

 While Unitron offers multiple rechargeable options, their Moxi All R is their newest and most revolutionary.
 What makes these hearing aids so special is they offer direct streaming connectivity with any Bluetooth enabled device, including Android and even simple cell phones.
 The Moxi All also offers five different technology levels, meaning there are more price points and therefore more accessibility.
 An overnight charge allows for a full day of conversations, including truly hands free calling on any phone.

 Phonak is a leading manufacturer in rechargeable hearing aids.
 They currently offer rechargeable solutions for four of their series, the Audéo™ B-R, Bolero™ B-R, Naida B-RIC and their children’s Sky B-PR.
 What makes Phonak rechargeables stand out is there super-fast charging capabilities as well as their “power pack”.
-With Phonak products, you get a full day’s charge (24 hour use) with just two hours of charging time.
+With Phonak hearing aids, you get a full day’s charge (24 hour use) with just two hours of charging time.
 If you find yourself in a time crunch, just 15 minutes of charge time will give you three hours of hearing aid use.
 With Phonak’s power pack, you can still charge your hearing aids, even without access to a power outlet.

 Of course, Oticon, Phonak, Signia and Unitron are not the only manufacturers to offer rechargeable hearing aids.
 In fact, all of the manufacturers we represent have rechargeable options, including Starkey, ReSound and Widex.
 Navigating the world or hearing aids can be overwhelming, and rechargeables may not be right for everyone.
 We are here to help.
 Reach out to our friendly team today to learn how we can help you in finding the perfect hearing aid to meet your unique needs.